lamar-software/house-styles/README.md

   - `strict`
   - `noUnusedLocals`

-- The `strict` flag covers four other flags which you could add independetly if you want to progressively introduce TypeScript to an existing codebase **which is the recommended approach**.
+- The `strict` flag covers four other flags which you could add independently if you want to progressively introduce TypeScript to an existing codebase **which is the recommended approach**.
 Those flags are:
   - `noImplicitAny`
   - `noImplicitThis`
   - `strictNullChecks`